UoB-COMSM0166/2025-group-6/README.md

 ---

-## 6. Conclusion

-By leveraging our collective expertise, clear role assignments, and an agile framework, we successfully laid the groundwork for two distinct, scalable game experiences.
-Moving forward, our plan is to select the concept with the strongest user engagement metrics and continue expanding its feature set in subsequent sprints.

-### Conclusion 🎯
+## Conclusion 🎯

-- 10% ~500 words

-- Reflect on project as a whole.
-Lessons learned.
-Reflect on challenges.
-Future work.
+Working on Puck Power Clash was an exciting and challenging experience that taught us a lot about game development, usability, and the importance of user feedback.
+From day one, our goal was to create something fun, dynamic, and easy to play—but making that happen involved much more than just writing code.

+One of the most valuable parts of the project was how we evaluated the game.
+Using the Think Aloud protocol, we were able to observe players in real time as they voiced their thoughts and reactions.
+Hearing their immediate feedback helped us understand not just what they did, but why.
+This guided many of our design decisions, from tweaking power-up timing and placement to improving the clarity of visuals and sound cues.
+These changes made the game feel more responsive and intuitive.

+In addition to real-time feedback, we used the System Usability Scale (SUS) to gather structured data on how users perceived the game’s ease of use and overall experience.
+Surprisingly, Hard mode scored slightly higher than Normal mode.
+That told us players weren’t necessarily discouraged by difficulty, as long as the interface remained consistent and fair.
+While the scores were slightly below the general benchmark, they gave us a solid baseline and showed that the game’s design held up across modes.

+We also focused heavily on testing, combining black-box and white-box techniques.
+Black-box testing helped us catch unexpected behaviors during gameplay, while white-box testing gave us insight into how the internal logic performed.
+This helped us track down bugs early—especially in areas like collision detection, power-up effects, and state transitions—and made the game feel stable and reliable.

+We faced a fair share of challenges along the way.
+Balancing the intensity of visuals and neon effects without overwhelming the player was tricky.
+Managing the frequency and placement of power-ups and obstacles to ensure fairness required constant tuning.
+We also had to rethink some of our early design assumptions based on actual player behavior, which was a humbling but useful learning process.

+Looking ahead, there are plenty of ways Puck Power Clash can evolve.
+We’d love to explore online multiplayer, smarter AI opponents, new types of power-ups and obstacles, and more customizable difficulty settings.
+Improving accessibility and adapting the game for mobile or controller-based play are also strong possibilities.

+All in all, Puck Power Clash was more than a technical project—it was a full learning experience.
+It helped us grow as developers, designers, and testers, and gave us a strong foundation for future interactive and user-centered projects.

+---

-### Contribution Statement 👥
+## Contribution Statement 👥

-- Provide a table of everyone's contribution, which may be used to weight individual grades.
+Provide a table of everyone's contribution, which may be used to weight individual grades.
 We expect that the contribution will be split evenly across team-members in most cases.
 Let us know as soon as possible if there are any issues with teamwork as soon as they are apparent.

-### Additional Marks 📜

-You can delete this section in your own repo, it's just here for information. in addition to the marks above, we will be marking you on the following two points:

-- **Quality** of report writing, presentation, use of figures and visual material (5%)
-    - Please write in a clear concise manner suitable for an interested layperson.
-Write as if this repo was publicly available.

-- **Documentation** of code (5%)

-    - Is your repo clearly organised?
-    - Is code well commented throughout?
+---